 Beehive and our safety culture brand b.SAFE are excited to be in partnership with Brathay Trust to enable us to create a greater impact on safety culture in highly regulated sectors.

+To find out how Brathay enhanced a participant's experience of the b.SAFE D2i Safety leadership Programme, take a look below.
 The new partnership will build on the experiential approach that both Brathay and Beehive use to develop organisations and people.
 It also makes the most of our respective links to Cumbria’s West Coast and new developments in North Wales and Deeside.
 “We’re excited at the prospect of

 ‘Interdependency - the quality or condition of being interdependent, or mutually reliant on each other (dictionary.com)’

 Everyone knows that high performing teams get better results, but not everyone knows that high performing teams create a safer working environment.
 This was something that DuPont discovered in 2009.

 DuPont had noticed inconsistencies in safety records across its sites internationally and so went about investigating why this might be.
 The results revealed a direct correlation between the safety, productivity and profitability of a group or team with its culture.
 DuPont needed a consistent way of describing the different kinds of behaviors and mindset found in the different cultures so that the most effective could be replicated across its sites.
 In order to do this DuPont took Steven Covey’s stages of adult development from his book ‘The Seven Habits of Highly Effective People’ and applied the mindset and behaviors described there to the safety cultures observed in the work place.

 DuPont used these three stages and added another – Reactive - to describe four stages of safety culture, which they then correlated with levels of accidents, injury and defects.
 The result was a model called ‘The Bradley Curve’.